Carlos Carrasco (baseball): New York Mets

 On November 10, 2022, the Mets exercised Carrasco's $14 million option for the 2023 season.
 On August 29, 2023, he was placed on waivers by the Mets, but was not claimed and remained with the club.
 Carrasco made 20 starts for the Mets in 2023, posting a 3–8 record, a 6.80 ERA, and 66 strikeouts in 90 innings pitched.
 He became a free agent following the season.

-Cleveland Guardians
+Cleveland Guardians (second stint)

 On February 1, 2024, Carrasco signed a minor league contract with the Cleveland Guardians.
 On March 22, it was announced that Carrasco had made Cleveland's Opening Day roster.
 The Guardians selected Carrasco's contract on March 28.
 In 21 starts for Cleveland, he compiled a 3–10 record and 5.64 ERA with 89 strikeouts over 103 2/3 innings pitched.
 On September 17, Carrasco was designated for assignment by the Guardians.
 After clearing waivers, he was outrighted to the Triple-A Columbus Clippers on September 20.
 Carrasco elected minor league free agency on October 21.